Education & Outreach

 Solidarity Gardens

 We are part of a coalition of local organizations that leads Solidarity Gardens, a collaborative that supports community members in growing food for themselves and their neighbors.
+Solidarity Gardens supports a network of community gardens around Champaign-Urbana, operates donation sites for home gardeners to share their excess produce (including one at our Community Classroom site), and provides free garden plots to low-income and immigrant gardeners.
 We have provided educational and coordination support as well as donating seeds, starts, and other supplies for use in community and private gardens.
 This project is a collaboration with Cunningham Township, Champaign Park District, Urbana Park District, and other organizations.
-Through Solidarity Gardens, we have facilitated 10,000 extra pounds of produce to be grown and shared in our community!
+Through Solidarity Gardens, we have facilitated 12,000 extra pounds of produce to be grown and shared in our community!